Páraic Breathnach

 Páraic Breathnach (born 1956) is an Irish actor, performer, writer and storyteller.

-Biography
+Early life and education

 A fluent Irish speaker, Páraic grew up in Carna, County Galway.
-As a student in University College Galway, he was deeply involved with An Cumann Drámaíochta and Dramsoc, where he teamed up with Ollie Jennings in a series of groundbreaking cultural initiatives in and out of college.
-He worked with An Taibhdhearc and Druid Theatres and became the first manager of Galway Arts Centre, before co-founding Macnas with Ollie Jennings.
+As a student in University of Galway, he was deeply involved with An Cumann Drámaíochta and Dramsoc, where he teamed up with Ollie Jennings in a series of cultural initiatives in and out of college.

+Career

+Breathnach worked with An Taibhdhearc and Druid Theatres and became the first manager of Galway Arts Centre, before co-founding Mácnas with Ollie Jennings.
 He has appeared in several major Irish films throughout the years, including Michael Collins and Breakfast on Pluto.
-A frequent contributor to TG4, he also played the character of Jacksie Walsh on RTÉ's Killinaskully.
+A frequent contributor to TG4, he also played the character of Jacksie Walsh on RTÉ's Killinaskully, a role he is best known for.

 He has also been the managing director of the Galway Arts Center.

-In 2005 he was awarded an honorary degree from NUI Galway "for his immense contribution to cultural life in Galway and Ireland".
+In 2005, he was awarded an honorary degree from NUI Galway "for his immense contribution to cultural life in Galway and Ireland".